Trump helped parents shield millions from taxes: New York Times

 “The investigation also draws on tens of thousands of pages of confidential records - bank statements, financial audits, accounting ledgers, cash disbursement reports, invoices and canceled checks,” according to the Times.

-Reporting by Doina Chiacu; Editing by Peter Cooney
+Reporting by Doina Chiacu; Additional reporting by Karen Freifeld in New York and Roberta Rampton in Southaven, Miss.; Editing by Peter Cooney